Quantum Signatures of Chaos in Anisotropic Quantum Rabi Model: Model and semiclassical phase space

 Here, we take the initial quantum states as

 with

 and

-where $|\tau\rangle$ and $|\beta\rangle$ are Bloch coherent of atom and Glauber coherent states of bosons \cite{EE1,rmp1}, respectively.
-The initial quantum states are chosen based on the consideration that their wave packets are minimal in phase space.
-The states $|\frac{1}{2},-\frac{1}{2}\rangle$ and $|0\rangle$ are the ground state of atom and the vacuum state of cavity field, respectively.
-With the mean field approximation procedure, one can obtain the semiclassical Hamiltonian related to the anisotropic quantum Rabi model,
+where $|\tau\rangle$ and $|\beta\rangle$ are Bloch coherent states of atom and Glauber coherent states of bosons \cite{EE1,rmp1}, and the states $|\frac{1}{2},-\frac{1}{2}\rangle$ and $|0\rangle$ are the ground state of two-level atom and the vacuum state of cavity field, respectively.
+The quantities $q_2$ and $p_2$ are the usual Cartesian coordinates of a harmonic oscillator.
+For Bloch coherent state,

+where $j$, $\theta$ and $\varphi$ are the spin length, polar and azimuthal angle, respectively.
+Note that $\hat{\sigma}_{x}$ and $\hat{\sigma}_{y}$ do not form a pair of canonical variables.
+Making a change of variables to go from action-angle to Cartesian coordinates\cite{mf}, we have